shazri/intelligent_tender_processor/README.md

     - Logistic Regression makes decisions based on learned statistical patterns, not generative reasoning
     - Ensures consistent outputs and avoids hallucination, making intent classification reliable for downstream processing

+### Why Use SentenceTransformer Alongside Ollama for Requirement Extraction

+While Ollama is powerful at identifying and inferring tender requirements from documents, it can sometimes hallucinate or include extra context that isn’t part of the exact requirement.

+To address this, we use **SentenceTransformer** to encode both the LLM output and the source text into embeddings.
+By computing similarity between these vectors, we can extract the **exact portion of the text** that matches the requirement.

+This hybrid approach ensures:
+- Ollama provides semantic understanding and identifies candidate requirements.
+- SentenceTransformer precisely maps the LLM output to the source document, reducing hallucination and improving fidelity.

 ## Codes